Nike-Inc/cerberus-doc-site/docs/user-guide/troubleshooting.md

 During local development this may be due to a web proxy.
 This is common in corporate environments and when working over a VPN.

-If you are using the AnyConnect web proxy, it can be temporarily disabled with:

-{% highlight bash %}

-sudo /opt/cisco/anyconnect/bin/acwebsecagent -disablesvc -websecurity

-{% endhighlight %}

 # Outdated AWS SDK